asilverlight/Tool-Light/README.md

     done
 done
 ```
- Note that for the measurement of these two metrics, you need to run `evaluate/test.sh` before.
-For the measurement of **Effectiveness**, you need to obtain the F1 scores and the LLM-as-Judge metrics for all baselines in advance.
+ Note that for the measurement of these two metrics, you need to run `Tool-Light/evaluation/evaluate_all_datas.sh` before.
+For the measurement of **Necessity**, you need to obtain the F1 scores and the LLM-as-Judge metrics for all baselines in advance.